chromaui/chromatic-cli/docs/turbosnap-v2-rsbuild-stats-root-survey.md

 **And v2 does not yet handle that case.** A repository-root build resolves its stats root correctly but then bails `unrecognizedStoryEntry`, uploading nothing.
 The fallback added in `6ad8d9d6` is incomplete.

+> **Resolved 2026-08-05 in `e4c0ba91`.** Everything below is the survey as measured on 2026-08-04 and
+> is left unedited as that record — so the bail in the table and the open question in *The hole* both
+> describe the state *before* the fix.
+See [Resolution](#resolution) at the end for what shipped.

 ## Why cwd is the only variable

 Two mechanisms name modules, and both anchor at cwd: